-that we need to work with the community and service providers to address issues with the current delivery of medical services in our local government area. that children's and youth services are important to you that cultural activities are important to you.
-You want us to investigate our cultural heritage and focus on the arts more.
+that we need to work with the community and service providers to address issues with the current delivery of medical services in our local government area.

 that you are concerned about our Ageing population and want us to continue to provide our services for the aged and disabled.
 You also want us to investigate the establishment of Independent Living units in Warialda.
 You said that the sustainability of our Aged Care facilities such as Naroo and Touriandi are a community priority.